-The two nations' chief defense and foreign policy officials meet annually in the Australia-United States Ministerial (AUSMIN) process to address such issues of mutual concern as security developments in the Asia-Pacific region, global security and development, and bilateral security cooperation.30 Australia has also granted the United States access to a number of joint facilities, including space surveillance facilities at Pine Gap and naval communications facilities on the North West Cape of Australia. $^{\scriptscriptstyle 31}$
+The two nations' chief defense and foreign policy officials meet annually (most recently in July 2018) in the Australia-United States Ministerial (AUSMIN) process to address such issues of mutual concern as security developments in the Asia-Pacific region, global security and development, and bilateral security cooperation.
+Australia has also granted the United States access to a number of joint facilities, including space surveillance facilities at Pine Gap and naval communications facilities on the North West Cape of Australia.

 Australia and the United Kingdom are two of America's closest partners in the defense industrial sector.
 In 2010, the United States approved Defense Trade Cooperation Treaties with Australia and the U.K. that allow for the expedited and simplified export or transfer of certain defense services and items between the U.S. and its two key partners without the need for export licenses or other approvals under the International Traffic in Arms Regulations.
-This also allows for much greater integration among the American, Australian, and British defense industrial establishments.32
+This also allows for much greater integration among the American, Australian, and British defense industrial establishments.

 Singapore.
 Although Singapore is not a security treaty ally of the United States, it is a key security partner in the region.
-Their close defense relationship was formalized in 2005 with the Strategic Framework Agreement (SFA) and expanded in 2015 with the U.S.-Singapore Defense Cooperation Agreement (DCA).
+The close U.S.-Singapore defense relationship was formalized in 2005 with the Strategic Framework Agreement (SFA) and expanded in 2015 with the U.S.-Singapore Defense Cooperation Agreement (DCA).

 The 2005 SFA was the first agreement of its kind since the end of the Cold War.
-It built on the 1990 Memorandum of Understanding Regarding United States Use of Facilities in Singapore, as amended, which allows for U.S. access to Singaporean military facilities.33 The 2015 DCA establishes "high-level dialogues between the countries' defense establishments" and a "broad framework for defense cooperation in five key areas, namely in the military, policy, strategic and technology spheres, as well as cooperation against non-conventional security challenges, such as piracy and transnational terrorism."34 Singapore trains 1,000 service personnel a year on American-produced equipment like F-15SG and F-16C/D fighter aircraft and CH-47 Chinook and AH-64 Apache helicopters.35
+It built on the 1990 Memorandum of Understanding Regarding United States Use of Facilities in Singapore, as amended, which allows for U.S. access to Singaporean military facilities.
+The 2015 DCA established "high-level dialogues between the countries' defense establishments" and a "broad framework for defense cooperation in five key areas, namely in the military, policy, strategic and technology spheres, as well as cooperation against non-conventional security challenges, such as piracy and transnational terrorism."

+In October 2017, it was announced that "Singapore trains approximately 1,000 military personnel in the United States each year" on American-produced equipment like F-15SG and F-16C/D fighter aircraft and CH-47 Chinook and AH-64 Apache helicopters.
+Singapore has also announced an intention to buy the F-35, which would make it the fourth in the region to do so, next to three American treaty allies.

 New Zealand.
 For much of the Cold War, U.S. defense ties with New Zealand were similar to those between America and Australia.
-As a result of controversies over U.S. Navy employment of nuclear power and the possible deployment of U.S. naval vessels with nuclear weapons, the U.S. suspended its obligations to New Zealand under the 1951 ANZUS Treaty.
+In 1986, as a result of controversies over U.S. Navy employment of nuclear power and the possible deployment of U.S. naval vessels with nuclear weapons, the U.S. suspended its obligations to New Zealand under the 1951 ANZUS Treaty.
 Defense relations improved, however, in the early 21st century as New Zealand committed forces to Afghanistan and dispatched an engineering detachment to Iraq.
-The 2010 Wellington Declaration and 2012 Washington Declaration, while not restoring full security ties, allowed the two nations to resume high-level defense dialogues.36
+The 2010 Wellington Declaration and 2012 Washington Declaration, while not restoring full security ties, allowed the two nations to resume high-level defense dialogues.
+47 As part of this warming of relations, New Zealand rejoined the multinational U.S.-led RIMPAC (Rim of the Pacific Exercises) naval exercises in 2012 and has participated in each iteration since then.